poojaanbu0/Mean-and-Variance/README.md

-# Exp-1:Mean and variance of a discrete  distribution
+# Ex-01 Mean and variance of a discrete distribution
 ## Aim :
 To find mean and variance of arrival of objects from the feeder using probability distribution